Before a swimming lesson when I was about two years old I jumped in at the deep end of the pool.

 Set a goal and track it!
-You’ll find a free writing tracker in the Resource Library.
+You’ll find a free writing tracker here.
 As with any other habit–engaging in it will make you want more of it, so get writing!

 Over the last few weeks I’ve been writing the first draft of a book about writing a book about your business.
 As I was preparing to print the first draft so I could start revisions, it struck me that reading this excerpt sooner rather than later could save some of you from a future headache.

 Imagine having written 20,000 words of your book, saving it on your laptop, and having your laptop stolen.
 Alternatively, imagine finishing your first draft, saving it, and coming back to it the next day to find that your computer won’t turn on at all.